 For this week’s Below Deck with Lower Decks, we sat down with McMahan to talk about the finale in a spoiler-y chat where he answers our burning questions from the finale and look ahead to the future of the U.S.S.
 Cerritos.

-StarTrek.com: Let's start off with kind of an easy question, which is about Easter eggs.
+StarTrek.com: Let's start off with an easy question, which is about Easter eggs.
 What was your favorite Easter egg to include in the first season, and are there any Easter eggs that you've included that fans haven't spotted yet?

 Mike McMahan: I would say there's probably a billion Easter eggs.
 I think that's the typical number.
 It's hard to pick a favorite, because we don't really consider them to be Easter eggs while we're doing them.
 It's just texture and details that we love.
 I think maybe my favorite, favorite Easter egg is so silly and nobody else will care, but that the registry number on the Cerritos is based on my mom's phone number.